Frequently Asked Questions

 Can my seed grant project have subawards?

-If I currently have an OVPR Seed Funding grant, can I still apply as a PI or Co-PI?
+If I currently have an OVPR Seed Grant, can I still apply as a PI?

-No, if you currently have OVRP Seed Funding, you are not eligible to apply.
+No, if you are the PI of an active OVPR Seed Grant, you are not eligible to apply again as PI.
 You must wait until the 18 month funding period is over to apply again.

 Can I charge a PhD student salary on this grant?
 If so, how do I go about it?

 You would need to create an Employee Appointment/Change form to modify the labor schedule.
 The personnel transactions on the seed awards are treated like research grants and therefore exempt from the position compensation form approval process.

 Can I include personnel salary in the budget?

 Yes it is fine to budget for personnel costs for research staff (students, technicians, etc.).
 However, salary for PIs and CoPIs must be presented with strong justification.

 Does my department need to match any portion of the seed funding?

 No, there is no expectation for a match.